tronprotocol/wallet-cli/README.md

 ### ShowShieldedTRC20AddressInfo

-Display information about shielded addresses
+Display information about shielded addresses.
+If this address is not in the wallet, it will only display `d` and `pkd`

 Example: